abhiTronix/vidgear/README.md

 </div>

 > [!NOTE]
-> Vidgear is made possible because of our supporters on GitHub Sponsors.
-To learn more, please check out our [sponsorship page ➶](https://github.com/sponsors/abhiTronix)
+> We are incredibly thankful to all our sponsors for supporting the development of VidGear.
+If you'd like to support VidGear, please check out our [GitHub Sponsors page ➶](https://github.com/sponsors/abhiTronix)

 &nbsp;